-How thick should home gym flooring be depends on whether you’re powerlifting, using lighter dumbbells or doing something less weight-intensive, such as yoga or HIIT.
+How thick home gym flooring is should depend on whether you’re powerlifting, using lighter dumbbells, or doing something less weight-intensive, such as yoga or HIIT.
 I recommend you go for at least a ½-inch gym flooring but move up to 1-inch-thickness so you can drop the bar without worry.

 What do I put under my gym floor?